xebialabs/blueprints/README.md

 ## Adding new blueprint

 Simply create a folder and add required files & templates along with the `blueprint.yaml` file.
+Refer the `CONTRIBUTING.md` file at the root of of this repository for more details.

 ## Publish